Nial4/interview-booking-for-yahoo/README.md

 Set the number of sleep seconds in the *choose_ticket function,
 I don't recommend setting too short a time, because it's not fair to others and will stress the server.
+And this is not an automatic appointment script, it just emails you the latest time.

 If you have Google Gmail 2-step verification turned on, you will need to set an app password.